django-auth-ldap/django-auth-ldap/docs/source/reference.rst

 Default: ``None``

 The distinguished name of a group; authentication will fail for any user that does not belong to this group.
+This can also be an :class:`~django_auth_ldap.config.LDAPGroupQuery` instance.

 .. setting:: AUTH_LDAP_SERVER_URI